-Half of the 7,600 or so forest fires in Canada every year are due to natural causes (e.g., lightning).
+Half of the 7,600 or so forest fires that break out in Canada every year are due to natural causes (e.g., lightning).
 The rest are started by people.
-The problem wouldn’t be so serious if fires were limited to those resulting from natural causes, because fires are important for forest renewal.
+The problem wouldn’t be so serious if it were limited to naturally occurring fires, since fire can be good for forest renewal.
 However, the number of natural fires could increase significantly as a result of climate change.
-The Australian fires of 2019, for example, were brought on by extremely dry weather and record high temperatures, aggravated by violent winds.
+These fires have significant environmental consequences: they increase CO2 levels in the atmosphere, destroy soil nutrients, leave land vulnerable to flooding and landslides, and result in pollution from firefighting chemicals.
+And that’s not even counting property and infrastructure damage.
+The Australian fires of 2019, for example, were brought on by extremely dry weather and record high temperatures.
 Conditions such as these could become more and more frequent as the climate changes, which is why it’s vital to reduce the number of human-caused fires—and slow the pace of climate change.
-At the same time, we need to be realistic: even with a full complement of measures in place, total elimination of harmful fires is impossible, which is why fast detection and assessment are so important to fighting them more effectively.
+At the same time, we need to be realistic: even with a full complement of measures in place, total elimination of harmful fires is impossible.

 Fires also have major economic consequences.
 Not only is firefighting expensive, but building losses, insurance payouts, and evacuations also come at a cost.
 As a case in point, the 2016 fire in Fort McMurray, Alberta, resulted in $3.77 billion in insurance payouts and destroyed 2,400 buildings.
 Between 1980 and 2018, an average of 29 communities and 13,000 people were evacuated every year in Canada due to forest fires.

-Forest fires are a major environmental, economic, and human concern, and it is vital to be able to detect and measure them quickly.
+Forest fires are a major environmental, economic, and human concern, and it is vital to be able to detect and measure them quickly and accurately.
 INO is the partner of choice for achieving this goal.
-Please feel free to contact me to learn more about our solutions and the ways we can work with you to tackle this important problem.
+Please feel free to contact me to learn more about our solutions and how we can work with you to tackle this important problem.
 Our five-step method enables us to work efficiently with our partners to develop and deliver the most effective solutions for their needs.